 - -V Candidates failing their initial CASTest are entitled to a re-test. - ✓ If failed again, candidates may take a third and final CASTest within three months or be advised to retake the entire course.
-This decision should be documented, and the candidate must receive a fail letter.
+This decision should be documented in the course director's report, and the candidate must receive a fail letter.